GradyLab/glab_posters_and_presentations/README.md

 # glab_posters
-Posters related to work performed by Grady Lab
+Posters and powerpoint presentations related to work performed by Grady Lab.